decred/dcrdex/client/asset/xmr/cmd/mkjson/README.md

 ## More Information

-This tool will download the first releases page from <https://github.com/decred/dcrdex/releases> and then pull out the versioned Hashed Zip lines such as:-
+This tool will download the first releases page from <https://github.com/decred/dcrdex/releases> and then pull out the versioned Hashed Zip lines like:-

 ```text